ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 [![](/wiki/shared/news/2020-01-17-beatmap-spotlights-autumn-2019/osu/alex.jpg)](https://osu.ppy.sh/beatmapsets/1054045)

 It's here. ::ProfessionalBox::{ user=3250792 } has christened this 10 minute masterpiece mapset as his swan song, and what a legacy it leaves behind.
-Magnificent hitsounding and a beautiful storyboard by ::PoNo::{ user=4610047 } and [-Tochi](https://osu.ppy.sh/users/3664366), some fresh patterning and slider design all on top of a highly emotive collection of instrumental tracks, Alexithymia | Lupinus | Tokei no Heya to Seishin Sekai is one of the most impressive projects we've seen in a long time, or will see in the coming years.
+Magnificent hitsounding and a beautiful storyboard by ::PoNo::{ user=4610047 } and ::-Tochi::{ user=3664366 }, some fresh patterning and slider design all on top of a highly emotive collection of instrumental tracks, Alexithymia | Lupinus | Tokei no Heya to Seishin Sekai is one of the most impressive projects we've seen in a long time, or will see in the coming years.
 It behooves any osu! enthusiast to grace their clients with this paragon of beatmapping.

 *written by ::Toy::{ user=2757689 }*

 [![](/wiki/shared/news/2020-01-17-beatmap-spotlights-autumn-2019/osu/point.jpg)](https://osu.ppy.sh/beatmapsets/1020276)

-::Beomsan::{ user=3626063 } and [Down](https://osu.ppy.sh/users/4694602) here to show how detailed a map could be.
+::Beomsan::{ user=3626063 } and ::Down::{ user=4694602 } here to show how detailed a map could be.
 In their mapset of Nekomata Master+'s "POINT ZERO", every pitch change and variation in intensity is perfectly represented, with the constant changes in spacing and the high contrast between slider velocities.
 But that's just the beginning.

 To accompany the spontaneous piano and the jumbled background percussions near the end, the map strives to portray every bit of the music.
 Irregular patterns kick in, increasing the intensity of the beatmap to match the music.
 Such a chaotic piece being depicted in such a chaotic fashion, it's without question that this should be added to your collection.